Have you ever wondered why 92% of the world’s largest companies outsource, not offshore?

 Offshoring is when a business has a portion of its activities in a different country.
 Say, for example, that Apple makes a new factory in China.
 This is an example of an American company offshoring to China.

-Outsourcing, meanwhile, is when a business hands over a portion of its workload to a third-party service provider.
-For example, Amazon, an American company, contracts customer service support providers from Asia.
-In the case of outsourcing, it does not even need to be an offshore third party.
-A business simply seeking help from another business for its operations counts as outsourcing.
-Disney, for example, outsources its graphical workload to various studios across America.
+In the case of outsourcing, it need not even be an offshore third party.
+A business simply seeking help from another company for its operations counts as outsourcing.
+Disney, for example, outsources its graphic design work to various studios across America.

 Offshoring vs Outsourcing: Key Differences